A. Pillar 3 Disclosure

 This introduces public disclosure of qualitative and quantitative information and is aimed to encourage market discipline by providing market participants access to key information on a firm’s capital, risk exposures and risk management processes.

 The rules in BIPRU 11 set out the Pillar 3 requirements.
 This document is designed to meet the Pillar 3 requirements.
-The rules permit Polygon to omit any information that is considered immaterial, such that its omission would be unlikely to change or influence the decision of those relying on that information.
-In addition, Polygon may omit required disclosures which it regards as propriety or confidential.
-Propriety information is that which may undermine Polygon’s competitive position if it is shared.
+The rules permit Polygon Global Partners LLP (“Polygon”) to omit any information that is considered immaterial, such that its omission would be unlikely to change or influence the decision of those relying on that information.
+In addition, Polygon may omit required disclosures which it regards as proprietary or confidential.
+Proprietary information is that which may undermine Polygon’s competitive position if it is shared.
 Information is considered to be confidential where there are obligations binding Polygon to confidentiality with its customers, suppliers and counterparties.

 2. Scope and application

-Polygon is authorised and regulated by the Financial Conduct Authority (the “FCA”) and as such is subject to minimum capital requirements, based on its categorization as a BIPRU firm.
+Polygon is authorised and regulated by the FCA and as such is subject to minimum capital requirements, based on its categorization as a BIPRU firm.

 Polygon does not form part of a consolidation group for prudential purposes.
-The LLP was authorised by the Financial Services Authority from 4th of May, 2011 and became authorised by the FCA on 1st of April 2013.
+Polygon was authorised by the Financial Services Authority from 4 May 2011 and became authorised by the FCA on 1 April 2013.

 3. Risk Management and the Risk Management Process

 Polygon is governed by an Executive Committee.
 The Risk Committee and Infrastructure Committee report to the Executive Committee and with their input the Executive Committee determines the business strategy and risk appetite for Polygon.
-The Executive Committee includes Polygon’s Chief Executive Officer.
+The Executive Committee includes Polygon’s Chief Executive Officer (“CEO”).

 For various reasons, the Executive Committee considers that from a regulatory capital perspective, Polygon is a relatively low risk organization.
-For example Polygon does not directly take custody of any investor assets.
+For example, Polygon holds no client assets, nor does it take proprietary positions.

 Due to the small size of Polygon and its relatively low risk profile, the Executive Committee considers that Polygon does not warrant the need for a separate risk management function within Polygon.
 Risk management is undertaken by the Risk Committee with the assistance of the CEO together with support from internal compliance, legal and operations teams.
 In addition, Polygon retains external professional services firms for expert advice and consultation, as and where considered appropriate.